Korean, Edit

 ⑴ Perturb-seq

-○ Using CRISPR-Cas9, various perturbations occur in each cell depending on the type of gRNA
+○ By using CRISPR-Cas9, various perturbations occur in each cell depending on the type of gRNA.

-○ There should be an average of at least 100 cells per perturbation
+○ There should be at least 100 cells per perturbation on average.

 ○ Each cell should have approximately 10,000 UMIs